7 minutes read

 Real estate brokers can:

-As is the case with most professions, acquiring a Dubai real estate license has its set of requirements and real estate broker eligibility UAE criteria.
+As is the case with most professions, acquiring a Dubai real estate license has its own set of requirements and real estate broker eligibility criteria.

-Now that we’re covered the requirements, let’s delve into the process of acquiring a RERA broker license Dubai.
+Now that we’ve covered the requirements, let’s delve into the process of acquiring a RERA broker license in Dubai.

 The course fee ranges between AED 2,500 to AED 4,000 depending on the training provider and course format.